oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - references unless labelled as normative.

 TOSCA service templates specify a set of nodes that need to be *instantiated* at service deployment time.
-As discussed in [Chapter 4](#4-tosca-operational-model) this occurs in two separate steps:
+As discussed in [the Chapter TOSCA Operational Model](#tosca-operational-model) this occurs in two separate steps:

 1. A TOSCA Processor first creates a *service representation* based on a service template.
 This representation is a graph that contains